"In all things be passionate"

 1983 Deep Freeze "Winter over, 1984" - special for the isolated skeleton crew (as no planes can get in or out over this time)

-& Australian war era coins attached by it's original owner - nothing personal against the Aussies but I would have preferred it with Kiwi coins!
+1943-45 Australia - with the black crackle scraped off & Australian war era coins attached by it's original owner - nothing personal against the Aussies but I would have preferred it with Kiwi coins!

 c.
 1952 chrome over steel Royal Australian Regiment.

-Back has ?? rubbery-plastic- like logo
+Back has ?? rubbery-plastic-like logo

 1978 Australia had a small contingent helping supervise the cease fire between Israel and Egypt in the Sinai.